Edelweiss (song): Misconceptions

 Perceived authenticity of the song has led to a misconception that it is an Austrian folk song or a national anthem rather than a work composed for the entertainment world.
 In fact, Austria's current official anthem is Land der Berge, Land am Strome.
 Further, the former anthem, from 1929 until the Anschluss was Sei gesegnet ohne Ende (associated with the Federal State of Austria, when the story begins).

 Alyson McLamore, in her book Musical Theater: An Appreciation wrote, "The last song to be written for the show was 'Edelweiss,' a tender little homage to a native flower of Austria that has the effect of authentic Austrian folksong."
 Hugh Fordin, in his biography of Oscar Hammerstein, wrote "'Edelweiss' was widely believed to be an old Austrian song, though Oscar … composed it for the Sound of Music."
 Theodore Bikel wrote that he was approached by a native Austrian who said, "I love that Edelweiss" and then added, with total confidence, "Of course, I have known it for a long time, but only in German".

-A misconception about the song is that it was a Nazi anthem but it was not written until long after the Nazi Germany was vanquished.
+A misconception about the song is that it was a Nazi anthem, but it was not written until long after Nazi Germany was vanquished.
 A different song, titled Es war ein Edelweiss, was, however, composed by Herms Niel for the German Army in 1941.